-This is the safety alert symbol.
-It is used throughout this manual and on the blower's safety labels to alert you to potential personal injury hazards.
+This is the safety alert symbol (throughout this manual and on the blower's safety decals to alert you to potential personal injury hazards.
 Obey all safety messages that follow this symbol to avoid possible injury or death.
 Read these instructions carefully.
 It is essential that you read the instructions and safety precautions before you attempt to work on or use this machine.